 Stock Selection

-Whether considering fixed income or equity securities, stock picking will always selected by the Manager using a “top down” approach.
+Whether considering securities (including fixed income, equity and units in collective investment schemes), stock picking will always selected by the Manager using a “top down” approach.
 That is, firstly determining the sector and geographical allocation and after analyzing in depth the company fundamentals and their relative performance with respect to their benchmark and their peers.
 The following will be considered by the Manager as part of the stock selection process:

 Geographical Allocation: is decided on the basis of the global macro analysis set out above.